Moving Truck Size Calculator

 What size moving truck do I need for a 2-bedroom apartment?

 A 2-bedroom apartment typically requires a 15–17 ft truck (764–865 cu ft).
-This accommodates approximately 500–700 cubic feet of furnishings including beds, a sofa, dining set, and 30–45 packed boxes.
-If your apartment is heavily furnished or you have a large closet/storage unit, consider a 20 ft truck for additional breathing room.
+The 15–16 ft truck is the standard industry recommendation, holding roughly 500–850 cubic feet of furnishings including beds, a sofa, dining set, and 30–45 packed boxes.
+If your apartment is heavily furnished or you have a large closet/storage unit, size up to a 20 ft truck for additional breathing room.

 Is it better to get a bigger truck than I need?